-are from a linguistic point of view the most important, since they characterize the vowels.
+that the first formant F1 is the resonance with the lowest frequency.
+The two first formants, F1 and F2, are from a linguistic point of view the most important, since they characterize the vowels.
 Figure 3 illustrates the distribution of English vowels on the axes of F1 and F2.
-We can here see that the formants are fairly evenly distributed on the two dimensional plane.
-It is well-known that vowels are identified mainly based on F1 and F2, and consequently, they have to be well separated in the two dimensional plane such that they can be easily identified.
-Conversely, would a language have vowels close to each other, they would most likely over time shift frequency such that they become more easily identified, as people attempt to pronounce clearly and avoid misunderstanding.
+We can see here that the formants are rather evenly distributed on the 2-dimensional plane.
+It is well-known that vowels are identified mainly based on F1 and F2, and consequently, they have to be well separated in the 2-dimensional plane in order to be easily identified.
+Conversely, would a language have vowels close to each other, they would most likely in time shift frequency such that they become more easily to identify, as people attempt to pronounce clearly and avoid misunderstanding.

-Figure 4 illustrate the prototype shapes for English vowels.
-Here the characteristic peaks of formant frequencies are depicted, corresponding to the resonances of the vocal tract.
-[1]
+Figure 4 illustrates the prototype shapes for English vowels.
+Here the characteristic peaks of formant frequencies are depicted, corresponding to the resonances of the vocal tract [1].

-The importance of the two first formants is further demonstrated by the fact that we have wellknown non-technical descriptions for vowel characteristics, which can be intuitively understood.
+The importance of the two first formants is further demonstrated by the fact that we have well-known non-technical descriptions for vowel characteristics, which can be intuitively understood.
 Specifically, vowels can be described on the axes of closeness (closed vs. open) and backness (front vs. back).
 The standard form vowel diagram representing backness on the horizontal and closeness on the vertical axis, is depicted in Figure 5.

-Observe that both the vowel diagram as well as the F1 and F2 frequencies are unique for each language.
-For females and children, the frequencies are shifted higher in comparison to male, while the closeness and backness remain constant.
+Observe that both the vowel diagram, as well as the F1 and F2 frequencies are unique for each language.
+For females and children, the frequencies are shifted higher in comparison to males, while the closeness and backness remain constant.